Senator Calvin Graves Votes His Conscience

 All eyes turned to the front of the chamber, where on the dais sat the Speaker of the Senate, Calvin Graves.
-The president would cast the tie-breaking vote on a bill that both sides agreed would define the state of North Carolina for decades to come.
+As Speaker, he would cast the tie-breaking vote on a bill that both sides agreed would define the state of North Carolina for decades to come.
 Senator Calvin Graves rose from his seat and faced the hushed chamber.

 Senator Calvin Graves was a Republican, and that party was staunchly against the legislation.
 Just as important, the senator represented Caswell County, which sat on the state line just south of Danville, Virginia.
 If the bill were defeated and the North Carolina Railroad not built, western interests would implement their plan to construct a railroad line connecting Charlotte and Danville.
 That railroad would pass directly through Caswell County, bringing economic boom times to Yanceyville and to the entire county.
 The Senator knew full well that a vote against the western line would be intensely unpopular in his home county.

 Yet Senator Graves believed that the east-west North Carolina Railroad would bring prosperity and economic unity to the state in a way the western railroad could not.